 Placer County, along with much of California, is facing an unprecedented threat from the millions of dead and dying trees in our forests.
-Successive years of drought have stressed the trees, which has enabled native bark beetles to proliferate and kill stands of once healthy trees.
-While the record precipitation from the winter of 2016 to 2017 has helped, many affected trees will not recover and remain vulnerable to bark beetles; most foresters say the massive die-off is likely to continue for several more years.
+Five years of successive drought has stressed the trees, which has enabled native bark beetles to proliferate and kill stands of once healthy trees.
+While the record precipitation from the winters of 2016 to 2017 has helped, many affected trees will not recover and remain vulnerable to bark beetles; most foresters say the massive die-off is likely to continue for several more years.

-Crews completed marking trees for removal on properties where permission was granted through the Right of Entry process.
 Each tree was marked with the letters "PC" and a number identifying that tree as a part of the Placer County Tree Mortality Removal Project.
-For those that signed a right of entry form and noticed the marking in red paint, those trees have been identified as ones which will be cut and removed by the contractor from your property.
+For those that signed a right of entry form and noticed the marking in red paint, those trees have been identified as ones which will be cut and removed by the contractor from their property.
 Trees marked using green paint will be cut and left on the property for disposal by the land owner If residents notice a tree with white paint on it, it means that the tree died prior to the emergency being declared and is not eligible through the emergency funding.
 However, CAL FIRE may be able to include these trees at a future time in their tree removal and forest management efforts.

 Lake Tahoe Basin Area